Understanding your shared ownership service charges

 How do you bill me the service charge?

-The service charge account year starts on 1 April and ends on the 31 March each year.
+The service charge account year starts on the 1 April and ends on the 31 March each year.
 The service charge is estimated each year and once the service charge year ends (on the 31 March).

 We will audit the accounts and issue a Service Charge Actual Certificate and this is called the reconciliation period.